Get Started with Transfer Learning

 classificationLayer onto the canvas.
 Delete the original output layer and connect your new layer in its place.

-MiniBatchSize to 11 to divide the training data evenly and ensure the whole data set is used during each epoch.
+11 to divide the training data evenly and ensure the whole training set is used during each epoch.

 To train the network with the specified training options, click Close and then click Train.